-General and administrative expenses include personnel and related compensation costs, expenses for outside professional services, lease expense and other general administrative expenses.
+General and administrative expenses include personnel and related compensation costs, expenses for outside professional services, lease expense, insurance expense and other general administrative expenses.
 Personnel costs consist of salaries, bonuses, benefits, related payroll taxes and share-based compensation.
 Outside professional services consist of legal, accounting and audit services and other consulting fees.

-We expect to continue to incur additional expenses as a public company, including expenses related to compliance with the rules and regulations of the Securities and Exchange Commission, and those of any national securities exchange on which our securities are traded, additional insurance expenses, investor relations activities, and other administrative and professional services.
-We also expect to continue to increase our administrative headcount significantly to operate as public company and as we advance etripamil and any future product candidates through clinical development, which has also increased our general and administrative expenses.
+We expect to continue to incurring expenses as a public company, including expenses related to compliance with the rules and regulations of the Securities and Exchange Commission, and those of any national securities exchange on which our securities are traded, additional insurance expenses, investor relations activities, and other administrative and professional services.